codecat/Nin/Readme.md

 * `HAS_ONE` finds one object using **their classname** and **their column**

 # Docker
-Nin is also available as [a docker image](https://hub.docker.com/r/codecatt/nin).
+Nin is also available as [a docker image](https://hub.docker.com/r/codecatt/nin) based on `caddy:alpine`.
 Here's a quick example on how to use Nin in your Dockerfile:

 ```
 FROM codecatt/nin:2.0